-The bill or petition, or a memorandum or directions to the Clerk accompanying the same, shall contain the names of all the defendants named in the introductory part of the bill or petition, and the place of their residence, as far as known.
-If any of said defendants are known to be infants under age, or under any other disability, such facts shall be stated in the bill or petition, so that the Court may take order thereon, as justice may require.
-And if an injunction, or other writ, or any special order be asked in the prayer for relief, that shall be sufficient, without repeating the same in (the) a prayer for process.
+The prayer for process, or for order of publication. shall contain the names of all the defendants named in the introductory part of the bill or petition, and the place of their residence, as far as known; and if any of said defendants are known to be infants under age, or under any other disability, such facts shall be stated, so that the Court may take order thereon, as justice may require.
+And if an injunction, or other writ, or any special order be asked in the prayer for relief, that shall be sufficient, without repeating the same in the prayer for process.

-9. Code, Article 16, Sec.
-169.
+Code, Arr.
+16, SEc.
+162.

-All infants and other persons under any disability to sue, may sue by their guardian or committee, if any, or by their prochein ami; subject, however, to such orders as the Court or Judge thereof may direct for the protection of infants and other persons; but before the name of any person shall be used in any suit to be instituted as next friend of any infant or other party, or as relator in any information, such person shall sign a written authority to the solicitor for that purpose, and such authority shall be filed with the bill or other proceeding.
+All infants and other persons under any disability to sue, may sue by their guardian or committee, if any, or by their prochein ami: subject, however, to such orders as the Court or Judge thereof may direct for the protection of infants and other persons; but before the name of any person shall be used in any suit to be instituted as next friend of any infant or other party, or as relator in any information, such person shall sign a written authority to the solicitor for that purpose, and such authority shall be filed with the bill or other proceeding.